|Home page||Services||Past achievements||Contact||Site

 This makes the explanation of tidal forced more intimate, by framing the story in the 2nd person rather than the usual 3rd person description in the passive voice.
 In addition, it uses an example that illustrates that tidal forces have nothing to do with the rotation of the body (we are used to two high tides a day on the Earth, but for the Moon the tidal forces are stationary, but stil potentially disruptive).

-Based on the description on p74 of Aveni (2008), the equation for telling the time from the night sky, in the northern hemisphere, can be generalised to: 2p+2m+t=33, where t is the current time, on the 24-hour clock, m is the month of the yeqr, and p is the position of the pointer stars, in Ursa Major, read from an imaginery clock face, with the pole star as the centre of the clock.
+Based on the description on p74 of Aveni (2008), the equation for telling the time from the night sky, in the northern hemisphere, can be generalised to: 2p+2m+t+e=30, where: t is the current time, on the 24-hour clock; e is the number of hours that the current time, in the current time zone (including daylight saving time, if appropriate), is ahead of local time (negative if it is behind); m is the month of the yeqr; and p is the position of the pointer stars, in Ursa Major, read from an imaginery clock face, with the pole star as the centre of the clock.
 For this, it is convenient to handle fractional values in base-60, counting the date of the month, for example, as 2 sixtieths of a month.